aja5850/ML_Detect_Fake_News/README.md

 # ML_Detect_Fake_News

-In a world where media spreads in seconds, we're often left wondering whether the news we consume is the real deal.
-In order to combat this issue, we can use machine learning to determine if the news we are reading is real, or if we have a case of "fake news".
+In an age where the world is at the palm of your hand, we're often left wondering whether the news we consume is the legit.
+In order to combat this issue, we can use machine learning to determine if the news we are reading is real, or "fake news".

 DESCRIPTION